ManulaUluwatta/GrocerySystem/README.md

 # GrocerySystem

-It is a system that implements many aspects of the retail store such as product, customer, billing, and inventory management that meet an efficient and effective service path.
+This is a system that implements many aspects of the retail store such as product, customer, billing, and inventory management that meet an efficient and effective service path.

+## Technologies
+ - Java
+ - JavaFx
+ - MySQL
+ - CSS

 ## Some screenshot of Grocery Management System